 Depending on the area, solid NNN investments can sometimes be found as low as approx. US$800,000.
-Typical prices are more likely to start around $1.5m and can exceed $30m for single properties, more for portfolios of investments.
+Typical prices are more likely to start around or just under $1m and can exceed $70m for single properties, more for portfolios of investments.

 NNN properties may be purchased by an individual or by a group of investors, basically forming a closed fond.
 In either case, sound legal and tax advice are an absolut must before entering into a Letter of Intent or a contract.

-Returns (or 'cap rates') currently range from approx. 5.0% p.a. for the strong tenants up to perhaps 7.5 percent for local, lesser known or less solid tenants, and/or remaining lease terms of only a few years.
-As market demand is currently increasing (Q4 2020), prices are slowly rising, resulting in slightly decreasing cap rates, at times even under 4,0 percent.
+Returns (or 'cap rates') currently range from approx. 4.5% p.a. for strong tenants up to perhaps 7.0 percent for local, lesser known or less solid tenants, and/or remaining lease terms of only a few years.
+Due to the inerest rates hikes during 2023, returns ("cap rates") are slowly but steadily rising.

 NNN investments can typically be financed, the lot plus improvements and the income stream being the collateral against the loan.
 Loan conditions depend on the location, property value and stability of the tenant.
 Because of these variables, it is impossible to quote a range of terms on this page.